Law of Equity

 A judgment issued by the court in an informally managed group action will be binding on all named parties to the proceedings.

 A judgment issued by the court in respect of a GLO issue will be binding on all other claims on the group register, unless otherwise ordered by the court.
-A claimant who was entered on the group register post judgment may apply to the court for an order that the judgment is not binding on him or her.
+A claimant who was entered on the group register post judgment may apply to the court for an order that the judgment is not binding on them.
 The court may also give directions as to the extent to which a judgment or order is binding on parties to any claim that is subsequently added to the group register.
 Parties have the power under CPR 19.12(3) to appeal any judgment or order if they consider that they are adversely affected by it.

 Similarly, unless the court directs otherwise, any judgment given in a representative action is binding on all persons represented in the claim, but it may only be enforced by or against a person who is not a party to the claim with the permission of the court (CPR 19.6(4)).